-Complaining Parties and Responding Parties will have access to the completed investigation report and/or investigative materials relevant to the allegation(s) after the formal investigative process has concluded.
-In order to protect confidentiality, Complaining Parties and Responding Parties are not given copies or investigation reports and/or investigative materials. d.
+b.
 Administrative Resolution.
-At any point in the student conduct process, if the Responding Party accepts responsibility for the alleged violations of TTUHSC OP 51.03, the Parties may choose to resolve the issue through the Administrative Resolution process outlined below.
+At any point in the student conduct process, if the Respondent accepts responsibility for the alleged violations of policy, the Parties may choose to resolve the issue through the Administrative Resolution process outlined below.
 The Administrative Resolution process is voluntary.

-The Title IX Coordinator will, in consultation with the appropriate University dean, or if the allegation involves a student organization, the appropriate University staff member advisor of the organization, review the complaint and information gathered about the reported Sexual Misconduct, and if applicable, propose findings and specify appropriate sanctions.
-The Title IX Coordinator will send written notice to both the Complaining Party and the Responding Party of the proposed findings and sanctions.
+The Title IX Coordinator will, in consultation with the appropriate University dean (or if the allegation involves a student organization, the appropriate University staff member advisor of the organization) review the complaint and information gathered about the reported Sexual Misconduct, and if applicable, propose findings and specify appropriate sanctions.
+The Title IX Coordinator will send written notice to both the Complainant and the Respondent of the proposed findings and sanctions.
 The Parties will have five (5) business days to review the Administrative Resolution and decide whether they would like to accept or decline the proposed findings and recommended sanctions.
 Agreement with the terms of the Administrative Resolution is established by one of the two following ways:

 - i.
-A signature, or an electronic signature, by a Party or the Parties attesting to agreement with the findings and sanctions; or - ii.
-No written objection by the Complaining Party or the Responding Party to the findings and sanctions within five (5) business days of the date the proposed findings and recommended sanctions were sent to the Parties.
+A signature, or an electronic signature, by a Party or the Parties attesting to the agreement with the findings and sanctions; or - ii.
+No written objection by the Complainant or the Respondent to the findings and sanctions within five (5) business days of the date the proposed findings and recommended sanctions were sent to the Parties.

-If both the Complaining Party and the Responding Party agree with the proposed findings and recommended sanctions, the matter is considered concluded.
-Additionally, if accepted, the Parties waive their right to a hearing, the process ends, the finding is final, and there is no appeal.
-The complaint will only be reopened if new material, previously unavailable is presented.
+If both the Complainant and the Respondent agree with the proposed findings and recommended sanctions, the matter is considered concluded.
+Additionally, if accepted, the Parties waive their right to a hearing or an appeal, the process ends, and the finding is finalized.
+The complaint will only be reopened if new material is presented which was previously unavailable.

-If either Party disagrees with or does not accept the proposed findings and/or recommended sanctions, then the complaint will proceed and a hearing will take place.
+If either Party disagrees with or does not accept the proposed findings or recommended sanctions, then the complaint will proceed, and a hearing will take place.